Functionality to report data produced by most workflow steps such as features, feature groups, formula and compound annotations, and TPs.

 dependencies.
 Otherwise these files are read from the report_files/ directory.
 Self-contained reports are

-easily shared, since only the report.html needs to be copied.
-However, they may be slower to generate and
+generally smaller and easily shared, since only the report.html needs to be copied.
+However, they are

-noDate Set to true to omit the date from the report.
+noDate: Set to true to omit the date from the report.
 Mainly used for internal purposes.

 summary: defines the plots on the summary page: chord, venn and/or upset.